For detailed information about cargo-partner office operations (remote working etc.), please check our news section: Coronavirus Update

 Wuhan is slowly taking up operations and will start with two departures per week according to recent market information.
 The first train to Europe left Wuhan on March 18.

 Due to increased waiting times at borders, cargo-partner offers alternative solutions via rail within Europe, including intermodal concepts.

 No passenger flights from and to the Benelux are available, with the exception of return flights for citizens of the Benelux countries.
 Schiphol Airport will release the passenger slots for cargo freighters.
-With our branch team in Liège, we have multiple options for handling air cargo charters.
+The Dutch government decided to allow more freighters to Schiphol Airport until June 6 on ad-hoc requests.
+Besides our Schiphol team we offer also full service from our team in BRU and LGG with multiple options for handling Full Freighters.

 Both RoRo and breakbulk vessels are still sailing according to schedule.

 The main cross-border points to Croatia (Nova Sela, Stara Gradiska, Slavonski Samac), Montenegro (Klobuk) and Serbia (Karakaj, Vardiste and Raca) are open for international transport.
 For the transport of transit goods following border crossings are etablished as follows: Bijača, Gradiška, Šamac, Neum 1 and Neum 2 between BIH and Croatia, Rača between BIH and Serbia and Klobuk between BiH and Montenegro.
 Gradiška, Šamac, Bijeljina and Ljubuška – will be opened 24/7.

 Transport vehicles registered in BIH are followed by police in Croatia.
 Indirect Taxation Authority (ITA) appeals to all truck divers leaving BIH with Croatia as a final destination which are not subject to inspections.